How iZettle Designed the World's First Ocean Plastic Credit Card Reader with Oceanworks

 "Every day small businesses set out to make smart decisions, not just for their bottom line but for the planet, too. iZettle’s mission is to help them succeed and when it comes to things like sustainability, we have a responsibility to do all we can." -Jacob de Geer, Co-Founder, iZettle

 The iZettle design team had specific requirements for their innovative design, a core value of the company's ethos.
-We reviewed iZettle's ideas and supply chain requirements.
-Then, we guided iZettle through materials feasibility, performance standards, and verification requirements.
-After the initial review, we recommended a polypropylene from recycled fishing nets.
+After Oceanworks reviewed iZettle's ideas and supply chain requirements.
+Oceanworks guided iZettle through materials feasibility, performance standards, and verification requirements.
+Based on this initial review, Oceanworks recommended a polypropylene from recycled fishing nets.

 "iZettle has a clear mission to help small businesses succeed in a world of giants.
-I'm proud to say they can certainly now lay claim to helping small businesses also help protect the ocean from plastic pollution." -Rob Ianelli, Founder, Oceanworks
+I'm proud to say they can now lay claim to helping small businesses also help protect the ocean from plastic pollution." -Rob Ianelli, Founder, Oceanworks

-Product Impact & Story
+Creating the Product Impact Message & Story